bherrmann7/simple-geb/gebTalk.md

 # Geb Talk

 - me slide
+    - Bob Herrmann, Web Developer @ Innocentive.com

 - Intro and getting started
     - What you are going to get out of this talk
+         - What is geb, how to code it, how to run it
+         -
-    - dangers - unpredictable / unrepeatable (network/cpu/complexity)
+    - dangers
+        - browsers behave stragely/inconsistantly
+        - response times can vary
+        - easy to sink lots of time into automating web browser

 - Whats the problem?
+    - Testing web applications is hard
-    - Web browsers are complicated engines.
+    - Web browsers are complicated engines (HTML, CSS, images, Javascript)
-    - HTML, CSS, Javascript, Image Async, file caching

-- Browsers have Console
+- Whats the solution?
+    - talking with the browser (via javascript console)
-    - read from DOM
+        - reading / writting to the DOM
         - fire events (click, key)
-    - what if you telneted into the console and wrote tests
+    - what if you telneted into the javascript console and wrote tests?

 - Picture (Browser w/console)
 - Picture (window.title)